 Third Circuit Rules that Samsung Cannot Compel Arbitration Based on Clause “Buried” in Safety and Warranty Guide

-March 16, 2017 | By: Maria R. Fruci, Esq.
+March 16, 2017

 The Third Circuit Court of Appeals recently held that Samsung cannot force arbitration in a consumer fraud class action about the battery life of its Galaxy Gear S Smartwatch.
 Noble v.
 Samsung Electronics America, Inc.